oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 starting from one until the maximum number of threads on that device.
 Device thread identifiers are unique within the same debug session.

-If a tool attached to a device, device threads are enumerated for all sub-devices within that device.
+If a tool is attached to a device, device threads are enumerated for all sub-devices within that device.

 Implementations that allow restricting the number of device threads may enumerate less than the total number of threads supported by the device.